sequenceiq/slider/src/site/markdown/specification/cli-actions.md

     forall (name, opt, val) in resourceComponentOptions : resourceComponentOptions.components[name][opt] == val

+To avoid some confusion as to where keys go, all options beginning with the prefix `component.` are automatically copied into the resources file:

+    forall (opt, val) in options where startswith(name, "component.") : resource.global[opt] == val

+    forall (name, opt, val) in componentOptions where startswith(name, "component.") : resourceComponentOptions.components[name][opt] == val

 There's no explicit rejection of duplicate options, the outcome of that